XcomReborn/COH_Opponent_Bot/README.md

 1. Download the zip file and decompress (unzip) it into a new folder.
 1. Execute the main file (coh_opponent_bot.exe) by double clicking on the icon.
 2. Check the information is correct, if not edit the fields using the buttons with your steam user name, your Steam64ID*, and location of the game.
+3. Optional : Check Options for overlay; test overlay with test buttons or display stats button.
-3. Optionally enter your twitch channel in the twitch options and press the Connect button.
+4. Optional : Enter your twitch channel in the twitch options and press the Connect button.
-4. When the game is running : Any user typing "opponent" or "!opponent" or "!opp" or "opp" in chat will trigger the bot to find you opponents name, steam profile and COH stats.
+5. When the game is running overlay will show the teams automatically
+6. Optional : Any user typing "opponent" or "!opponent" or "!opp" or "opp" in chat will trigger the bot to find you opponents name, steam profile and COH stats; output it to chat and update overlay.

 See all available options in the options menu in the graphical user interface of the program.